northlandiguana/D3nacis2013/README.md

-pcdRoxx
+A Practical Introduction to D3 Web Maps
 =======

-###Files for talk: A Practical Introduction to D3 Web Maps
+###Files for talk

 This branch contains all of the files and data used for the Practical Introduction to D3 Web Maps talk at the NACIS Annual Meeting in Greenville, SC, October 10, 2013.
 All files contained herein are licensed Creative Commons CC-BY-SA.
 Have fun!